 Sarah Newman, MA, MFA

 Sarah Newman has a Masters in Psychology from the New School for Social Research and a Masters in Writing from CCNY.
 She has produced online content for various news and wellness websites since 2008.
-With a passion for science, she is the founding editor of Spacenicht.com.
+She is the managing editor and an associate publisher at Psych Central.
+She is also the founding Editor-in-Chief and publisher of the Poydras Review.

 David McCracken, MA, LPC